 Gary Davis became the 8th Superintendent of DCISD on July 1, 2014.
-Mr. Davis is currently in his 29th year of public education and his 16th in administration.
+Mr. Davis is completing his 29th year in public education and his 16th in administration.
 He served as the DCISD Assistant Superintendent from 2012-2014 and prior to that he was the Denver City High School Principal for 8 years, from 2004-2012.
 He also worked as the Assistant Principal of DCHS for one year.

 He is a graduate of Ozona High School, Angelo State University, and the University of the Southwest.
 Prior to coming to Denver City, Mr. Davis taught in Plains; Lovington, New Mexico; Wall & Ector County ISD in Odessa.
 He holds lifetime teaching certification in Art, English, Journalism, Speech & Theatre.

 Mr. Davis is a second-generation public school superintendent.
 His father, Garland Davis, was a life-long educator, having worked for Robert Lee ISD; Medina ISD; Crockett County CCSD in Ozona; Lovington, NM and as a Deputy Commissioner of Education for the Texas Education Agency under Commissioner Raymond Bynum.
 The elder Mr. Davis was one of the founding members of the Texas Association of Community Schools (TACS).